Some people think that after being diagnosed with arthritis or fibromyalgia, they can say goodbye to a peaceful sleep.

 - Soft.
 Soft mattresses offer a deep hug, which is bad for those who weigh 250 pounds and more.
 Small and average-weight side sleepers, however, will feel great on a softer bed.
 But if you’re lightweight and sleep on your back or stomach, you should consider a medium-soft mattress.

 - Medium.
 This is the most optimal level of firmness for almost everyone.
-The mattress with a medium feel contours your body shape but doesn’t misalign your spine.
+According to a Sleep Science study in elders, a mattress with a medium-firm feel performs best at reducing musculoskeletal pain in elderly people.
 It can work for combo sleepers, as well as strict side and back sleepers of average weight.
 If you’re a heavy user and sleep on your side, though, you may want to try a medium-firm bed.

 - Firm.
 Firm mattresses make you feel as if you’re floating on top of your bed.
 They don’t offer much give, which can be great for stomach sleepers.
 Besides, a firmer bed can support the large weight without sinking, so it can make a good pick for heavy individuals.